srdone/MERN-todo/README.md

 - Further refine proptypes
 - Practice testing - try out TDD/BDD (framework in place now)
     - Now that test framework works, additional items should be built using BDD
+- Use immutable.js for a more robust application design